ventus-ag/docs/_docs/coretasks/LoadBalancer.md

 1. TOC
 {:toc}

-## What is NodePort
+## What is LoadBalancer

-**NodePort** - Service type wich expose a static port on each Node’s IP.
-The Kubernetes provide port from a range 30000 - 32627 by default.
-Using a NodePort gives you the freedom to set up your own load balancing solution, to configure environments that are not fully supported by Kubernetes, or even to just expose one or more nodes’ IPs directly.
+**LoadBalancer** - Service type wich have its own unique, publicly accessible IP address and will redirect all connections to your service.
+You can thus access your service through the load balancer’s IP address.

-## NodePort Service creating
+## Loadbalancer Service creating

-We can create NodePort Service with two ways:
+We can create LoadBalancer Service with two ways:

 1) Create a `yaml` file called for example `kube-svc.yaml` with the following listing’s contents: